 HSBC has revolutionised its, well, Revolution credit card with an improved miles rate and abolishment of annual fees.
 Here’s everything worth knowing about.

 For a while, it looked like it might be game over for the venerable HSBC Revolution.
 It wasn’t a bad card as such, with a decent 2 miles per dollar (mpd) on online purchases, local dining and entertainment.
-But there were several others offering 4 mpd for similar categories, and with HSBC excluding insurance, education and utilities payments from 1 July, there was precious little reason to hold on to it.
+But there were several others offering 4 mpd for similar categories, and with HSBC excluding insurance, education and utilities payments, there was precious little reason to hold on to it.

 Soon after, HSBC pulled what millennials call a ‘pro-gamer’ move, and unveiled a refresh that gives the Revolution a complete, new lease of life.